RaphaelIT7/gmod-holylib/README.md

 ## HolyLib internally caches the TValue's of metatables
 This is like keeping a reference though faster but also more unsafe.<br>
 If a metatable is replaced with another table / the GC Object internally changes<br>
-HolyLib will most definetly experience issues / crashes<br>
+HolyLib will most definitely experience issues / crashes<br>
 though generally this should never happen unless you touch the Lua registry yourself<br>

 ## Compatibility